Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 Oregon Sugar Pod

-- Full Sun - Like the majority of fruit bearing crops, pea plants require full sun in order to reach their maximum potential.
+- Full Sun: Like the majority of fruit-bearing crops, pea plants require full sun in order to reach their maximum potential.
 Six to eight hours of daily sunlight will suffice, but a little more is always better.

-- Trellis - For climbing varieties, a small trellis will be required to support the growing vines.
+- Trellis: For climbing varieties, a small trellis will be required to support the growing vines.
 Homemade twine trellises work great, are inexpensive, and are very easy to make.

-Growing Peas in Containers
+How to Grow Peas in Containers

 Once you've managed to build a proper trellis for the pea plants to grow on, you've already got the hardest part out of the way!
 From here on out, treat the container pea plants just as you would those grown in the ground.
 Requiring no special care, or even fertilizing for that matter, peas are a no headache container garden crop!
-Here's a look at how to grow pea plants from planting to harvesting:
+Here's a look at how to grow pea plants from planting to harvesting.

-How to Care for Pea Plants
+Caring for Pea Plants

-- Watering - Pea plants should be watered thoroughly once or twice weekly.
+- Watering: Pea plants should be watered thoroughly once or twice weekly.
 Be sure that the top inch of soil has become dry between waterings.
 Water the plants deeply, and always allow any excess to drain freely.
 During flowering and pod production, the plants may need to be watered more frequently.
-If needed, watering can be increased to everyday in order to maintain quality pods.
+If needed, watering can be increased to every day in order to maintain quality pods.

-- Training - If the pea vines are left to grow and climb on their own, they'll always go to a spot that offers the best sunlight.
+- Training: If the pea vines are left to grow and climb on their own, they'll always go to a spot that offers the best sunlight.
 This tendency can cause a lot of the vines to clump up and fight for one spot on the trellis.
 To keep this from happening, gently wrap the growing vines up the trellis in an evenly spaced pattern.
 This will keep foliage from becoming too dense, and also make the trellis much more pleasing to look at!

-- Harvesting - Deciding the most opportune time to pick your pea pods will depend on the variety that you choose to grow.
+- Harvesting: Deciding the most opportune time to pick your pea pods will depend on the variety that you choose to grow.
 Shelling peas are normally picked when the pods have become plump and have a nice sheen.
 Sugar snap peas are generally picked just before the pod has reached its maximum girth.
 Last off are snow peas, which are picked before the peas inside the pod begin to enlarge.

-Pea Plants As Green Manure
+Using Pea Plants as Green Manure

 As the roots die, they will slowly release usable nitrogen back into the ground.
 This nitrogen can be extremely useful to summer crops planted in the same container.
 If you want to be even more resourceful, allow the foliage to dry out, break it up, and then work it back into your potting soil.
 Every bit of the pea plant can be used as a fertilizer for your next crop!